How Long Can a Travel Nurse Stay in One Place

 How long can a travel nurse stay in one place?

-So you’re on assignment.
+So you’re on assignment and you want to know, how long can a travel nurse stay in one place.
 It’s been 8 weeks and things are going well.
 You get along with the manager.
 The unit is friendly and you found an affordable and cute place to lay your head for the duration of the contract.
 The only problem is.
 You don’t want to leave!

 In this blog we’ll answer the question of how long a travel nurse can stay in one place or assignment.
 13 weeks can fly by and no doubt at some point in time in your travel nursing career you’re going to want to “extend” on your assignment.